 - When you remove the folder from My files, it will still be accessible from your Shared list.

-When you sync your OneDrive content to a computer, by default, only the folders from My Files are added to your Windows Explorer.
+When you sync your OneDrive content to a computer, by default, only the folders from My Files are added to your File Explorer.
 But what if you also want to sync folders that other people have shared with you?

 To sync a shared OneDrive folder to your computer, use this amazingly simple trick that very few people know about: